-At the meeting, shareholders will have placed before them the financial statements for the most recently completed financial year and the auditor's report thereon.
+At the Meeting, shareholders of the Company (the "Shareholders") will have placed before them the financial statements for the most recently completed financial year and the auditor's report thereon.

 2. Appointment of Auditor

 Unless such authority is withheld, the persons named in the accompanying proxy intend to vote for the reappointment of PricewaterhouseCoopers LLP, Chartered Accountants, as auditors of the Company and to authorize the directors to fix their remuneration.
 PricewaterhouseCoopers LLP were first appointed auditors of the Company on June 11, 1997.